2) This must read report will teach you everything you need to know about selling your property portfolio via an "Auction House" - - - - -

-- So to recap that's 2.5% of final sale price + up to £1300 in legal fees per property - NOT CHEAP.
+To recap - 2.5% of final sale price + up to £1300 in legal fees per property.

-Should you accept auction offers in advance?
+accepting auction offers in advance

-Your portfolio will be marketed in advance of the actual auction day via website marketing and also via multiple viewing days.
+Your portfolio will be marketed in advance of the actual auction day via website marketing.
+And also via multiple viewing days.

 So it isn't unusual to receive offers prior to the day of the auction.
 In which case the question rises whether to accept any offers made or not?